-Chile’s Marble Caves and Avoiding Hazarous Weather
+Chile’s Marble Caves and Avoiding Hazardous Weather

-I’ve been in back in the States for a couple of weeks and conveniently had to go back to Chile before Hurricane Sandy hit the East Coast.
+I’ve been back in the States for a couple of weeks and conveniently had to go back to Chile before Hurricane Sandy hit the East Coast.
 Since I’m always on stand-by with LAN Airlines, I never really know if I will get on the plane anyway, but I have a good idea whether I’ll make it or not.

 If it wasn’t for my dad telling me that flights were canceled due to the storm, I might have not made it out of NYC in time…kind of like in 2010 when that damned blizzard hit and I waited (and slept) for hours in JFK without any flight confirmation…and I was on standby.
 Bad travel memories.

-To say the least I changed my flight to that same day (last Saturday), packed my bags like a pro, hopped on Amtrak and was out of PA within 3 hours of getting the news that flights might be cancelled.
+To say the least, I changed my flight to that same day (last Saturday), packed my bags like a pro, hopped on Amtrak and was out of PA within 3 hours of getting the news that flights might be cancelled.
 No stress.

 The closest and largest city to the Marble Chapels, is Coyhaique – a typical, small, Chilean city with a central plaza and a church at the center.
 You can walk to almost every corner of the city and see the characteristic smoke emerging from every chimney in the South welcoming you in from the brisk outdoors.
 The most special part about Coyhaique is the surrounding areas making it a conveniently positioned home base for further travels during October to May – the best times of the year to visit.